What if awakening.

 But we're also not shutting them out.

-Then we become into this natural flow.
+Then we'd be coming to this natural flow.

 We become our true nature.